 Sally Allain has been appointed chief health sciences growth and innovation officer for the Office of Health Sciences and the Fralin Biomedical Research Institute at Virginia Tech.
-She comes to her new role after a long career with Johnson & Johnson, most recently serving as head of JLABS in Washington D.C.
+She comes to her new role after a long career with Johnson & Johnson, most recently serving as head of JLABS in Washington, D.C.
 Previously, she served as the company’s senior director of strategy and operations.

 Allain is a two-time graduate of Virginia Tech, where she earned her bachelor’s degree in biology and master’s degree in microbiology and immunology.
 She holds an MBA from the University of California, Berkeley.

-Stepahnie “Stevie” Clines has been named associate dean of faculty affairs for the College of Health Professions at Sacred Heart University in Fairfield, Connecticut.
+Stephanie “Stevie” Clines has been named associate dean of faculty affairs for the College of Health Professions at Sacred Heart University in Fairfield, Connecticut.
 She currently serves as director of Sacred Heart University’s master’s degree program in athletic training.

-Dr. Clines received her bachelor’s degree in athletic training and master’s degree in kinesiology from the University of Connecticut.
+Dr. Clines received her bachelor’s degree in athletic training and her master’s degree in kinesiology from the University of Connecticut.
 She holds a doctorate in health services research from Old Dominion University in Virginia.

 Monique Snowden has been selected to serve as interim associate vice chancellor of enrollment management at the University of Nebraska.
 She has an extensive background in higher education leadership, previously serving as senior vice chancellor for strategic enrollment and student success at the University of Colorado Denver and as provost and senior vice president at Fielding Graduate University in California.

-Dr. Snowden holds a bachelor’s degree in business analysis, a master’s degree in management information systems, and doctorate in communication from Texas A&M University.
+Dr. Snowden holds a bachelor’s degree in business analysis, a master’s degree in management information systems, and a doctorate in communication from Texas A&M University.

 La’Quasha A. Dixon has been appointed director of marketing and development at Allen University in Columbia, South Carolina.
 She has over a decade of marketing and advertising experience with both public and private sectors, higher education institutions, and nonprofits.